Try the best DIY Organic Fertilizer From Vegetable Scraps For Container Gardeners in this post.

 It completely depends on the ingredients you’re adding.
 For example, if your fertilizer includes banana peels, they’re rich in phosphorus and potassium.
-Tea leaves and coffee grounds are a great source of nitrogen and egg shells are rich in calcium and other trace elements.
-If you’ll add Epsom salt and Ammonia, both of them are optional, you’ll add magnesium, sulfur, and nitrogen.
+Tea leaves and coffee grounds are great sources of nitrogen, and egg shells are rich in calcium and other trace elements.
+If you add Epsom salt and Ammonia, both of them are optional; you’ll add magnesium, sulfur, and nitrogen.

 Also Read: Epsom Salt Uses in Garden

 Things You’ll Need: